Otto von Diederichs: Later life

 During Diederichs' two-year absence from Berlin, a major naval reorganization had taken place that propelled Alfred von Tirpitz "to the pinnacle of [German] naval authority".
 Into much internal strife, Diederichs stepped in as Chief of the Admiralty Staff (Admiralstab).
 He discovered serious organizational discords with the Tirpitz administration that he could not overcome, he did not have Wilhelm II's ear, he had few influential peers and his operational authority over ships at foreign stations was "undermined".
-He was again considering retirement l, as he concluded that the Kaiser no longer had confidence in his leadership of the admiralty staff although he was promoted to full Admiral in January 1902.
+He was again considering retirement, as he concluded that the Kaiser no longer had confidence in his leadership of the admiralty staff although he was promoted to full Admiral in January 1902.

 Tirpitz did not wait but simply announced a successor to Diederichs.
 With limited options in the matter, he transmitted his request for retirement on 9 August 1902.

 Admiral Diederichs and his wife decided to retire to Baden-Baden, where he designed a villa and had it constructed.
-LHe watched from that resort city the continuing naval arms race with Britain and the Great War.
-He was honoured at the Kiautschou colony by having a mountain named after him and a street in Tsingtao near the Gouverneurspalast, the seat of the colonial government.
+He watched from that resort city the continuing naval arms race with Britain and the Great War.
+He was honored at the Kiautschou colony by having a mountain monument named after him, and a street in Tsingtao near the Gouverneurspalast, the seat of the colonial government.

 He died in Baden-Baden, Germany on 8 March 1918, age 74, six months after the death of his wife, and is interred in a mausoleum at Baden-Baden's municipal cemetery.